marzent/XIV-on-Mac/README.md

 <h6>*FPS may vary based on hardware, but in most cases FPS should be better!</h6>

 ---
-Visit our website www.xivmac.com for details about our team and the project!
+Visit our website www.xivmac.com for details about our team and the project!<br>
 You can read our depreciated Crossover setup guide <a href="https://github.com/seathasky/FF14-MAC_ModSupport">here.</a>
 <br>